Fun

 26th January — 31st March 2019

-Burlington House, Piccadilly, Mayfair, London W1J 0BD, UK
+Burlington House, Piccadilly, Mayfair, London W1J 0BD

 The Royal Academy is bringing together the works of Michelangelo and Bill Viola, who though born centuries both explore the themes of the cycle of life.
 A selection of Michelangelo’s drawings will be on display, as will the Virgin and Child with the Infant St John, his only marble sculpture in the UK.
 Twelve of Viola’s installations will feature in the show, including the five-metre high projection Tristan’s Ascension (The Sound of a Mountain Under a Waterfall), which depicts the ascent of the soul after death.